Construction Costs in Los Angeles

 The ranges above are useful for early planning.
 They can help you assess whether a project is feasible at a conceptual level and communicate with your architect about the cost implications of design direction.
 But turning a range into a buildable budget requires a defined process.

 That process is pre-construction.
 It is the work of analyzing the construction documents, identifying every trade and scope item, soliciting and leveling competitive subcontractor bids, establishing allowances for items not yet specified, building a realistic schedule, and assembling those components into a complete budget with the general conditions, insurance, and fee structure that turns trade costs into a total project cost.
+That process produces specific deliverables: a trade-by-trade budget with competitive subcontractor bids, a construction schedule tied to the budget, and a scope matrix showing exactly what is included and excluded.
 Our deliverables page shows what these outputs look like in practice.

 On a CMAR project, this process produces a Guaranteed Maximum Price, which is a contractual commitment to deliver the project at or below the budgeted amount.
 A GMP is provided on a specific, defined scope of work.
 If the project scope changes through design modifications or owner-directed additions, those changes are addressed through change orders.
 The value of a well-developed GMP is that it gives the owner cost certainty for the defined scope, built on competitive bids and thorough analysis rather than estimates.